Skip to Contact an Expert Skip to Main Content

 For merchants in states that are not yet part of the SNAP Online purchasing pilot, an intermediate workaround is available.
 Goad says that stores can deploy a device, such as Clover Flex for curbside acceptance of EBT, along with credit, debit and gift cards.
 A similar approach can be taken for delivery services.

-If your business needs help enabling customers to pay with EBT online or providing contactless payments, visit our Enterprise Solutions for COVID-19 page or schedule a free consultation with Fiserv's team of experts.
+If your business needs help enabling customers to pay with EBT online or providing contactless payments, visit our Enterprise Solutions page or schedule a free consultation with Fiserv's team of experts.

 Latest Ideas & Resources